goc9000/nuri/README.md

 accidentally break the JSON syntax or Unit rejects the changes.

 You can also use `nuri edit <path>` to focus on just one section of the configuration.

+Only the objects under the `config/` API can be edited using this command.
+Managing certificates is not implemented yet.